The best Memorial Day deals: 200+ sales to shop this weekend

 - Bloomingdales: Through May 25, save 30 to 50% on a selection of items, plus take an extra 50% off clearance items as marked.

-- Boden: Use code F9M5 to snag 30% off your purchase through May 25.
+- Boden: Use code F9M5 to snag 20% off your purchase on May 26 only.

 - Bonobos: Take 30% off sitewide with code WARMUP at the Summer Warm-Up Sale through May 30.